ProjectPythia/pythia-foundations/preamble/how-to-use.md

 Pythia Foundations is organized into two main sections as seen in the sidebar on the left: Foundational Skills, and Core Scientific Python Packages.
-The first, Foundational Skills, covers essential material that all users of the Project Pythia are expected to feel comfortable with in order to make the most of the rest of the Project Pythia content.
+The first, Foundational Skills, covers essential material that all users of Project Pythia are expected to feel comfortable with in order to make the most of the rest of the Project Pythia content.
 The second, Core Scientific Python Packages, covers what we believe are the most important and “foundational” packages